Chattanooga Hit and Run Lawyer

 You must act quickly to try and identify the responsible party or to look to other options for seeking compensation.

-One of the best ways to catch a negligent driver and prove that they were actually involved is through evidence provided by law enforcement investigations.
+One effective way to catch a negligent driver and prove that they were actually involved is through evidence provided by law enforcement investigations.
 These may include traffic cameras, internal vehicle GPS systems, eyewitness testimony, and many other possibilities.

 Pair this with an accident reconstruction consistent with the damage inflicted on your vehicle, and you can begin filing a claim with the appropriate insurance company.